Mpondomise people: Origins

 It is worth noting that Ama-Mpondomise-people also intermarried with the San people.
 This can be picked up in their language that has various clicks.
 Evidence is also found in their clan names.
 The Ama-Mpondomise-people openly assert themselves as a San woman's descendants (thole loMthwakazi).

 The Ama-Mpondomise and Ama-Bhaca Conflict

 According to Mpondomise counselor Vethe Mziziba, AmaBhaca found Ama-Mpondomise-people at Mcuthu and defeated them however the Ama-Mpodomise-people would just not submit to the letter because Ama-Bhaca-people were rather backward people who would gruesomely kill even defenseless old men women and children in times of battle, faced with this crisis Ama-Mpondomise-people appealed for help from AbaThembu, King Ngubengcuka agreed to join hands with Ama-Mpondomise-People against Ama-Bhaca-people and proceeded to cross the Tsitsa river to join them.

-Ama-Mpondomise-people was defeated once again but the arrival of King Ngubengcuka turned the tables and successfully drove back the Ama-Bhaca-people, it was not an easy Victory as Ama-Bhaca-people were able to escape and settle near Ama-Gcina.
+Both the Ama-Mpondomise-people and AbaThembu under King Ngubengcuka were defeated once again, however, after King Ngubengcuka sort a rather diplomatic approach towards the King of AmaBhaca Madzikane the war came to a halt and instead of continuing to expand, the Ama-Bhaca-people settled near Ama-Gcina for a short but peaceful period up until their eventual defeat by the combined forces of AbaThembu, AmaGcaleka, AmaQwathi, AmaMpondomise and some Irish Mercenaries who had defected from the Cape Colony.